what is transactional leadership?

 In this leadership style, the followers are not driven by their self-interest but towards seeing the larger picture for the organization and being part of it.

-Transformational leaders seek out to bring larger changes in the organization as compared to charismatic leaders.
+Transformational leaders seek to bring larger changes in the organization as compared to charismatic leaders.

-Charismatic leaders appease the self-interest of the employees to motivate them where transformational leaders help people see the larger picture.
+Charismatic leaders appease the self-interest of the employees to motivate them whereas transformational leaders help people see the larger picture.